 A: No. Fish are an important source of protein in the diet.
-The Texas Department of State Health Services only recommends that you limit consumption of those species, which contain the highest levels of mercury (largemouth bass and freshwater drum).
+The Texas Department of State Health Services only recommends that you limit consumption of those species, which contain the highest levels of mercury (largemouth bass).

 Q: Why is it safe to eat catfish and not bass?